 Once you selected your phone, you can combine it with a SIM-only Southern Phone postpaid plan.
 Plans are available on a month-to-month basis and also on a 12-month contract; as the year-long plans offer better overall value, we’ve listed them below.

-Currently, Telstra customers can pick from multiple Samsung devices on postpaid plans – the Galaxy S9+, the Galaxy S9, the Galaxy Note 9, the Galaxy S8, and the Galaxy S7.
+Currently, Telstra customers can pick from multiple Samsung devices, including the Galaxy S10, S10+, S10e, the Note9, Galaxy S9, S9+ and the S8.
 If you’re buying on a standard two-year plan, you will be locked in to your choice of data and mobile service for the full repayment period.

-Telstra also offers the above phones but on its Go Swap lease plans.
+Telstra also offers most of the above phones on its lease plans.
 You’ll make a monthly payment over 24 months, but have the option of upgrading to a new phone at the one-year mark.
 To upgrade, you’ll need to pay $99 and hand back your Samsung phone in good working order.

 Like Telstra, Optus gives customers the option of paying off selected Samsung phones on a standard two-year plan, or leasing.
-If you’re picking up the Galaxy S9 or S9+, you can lease your phone over 24 months, with the option to upgrade at 12 months.
-Again, you’ll need to pay $99 and return your S9 in good condition in order to upgrade.
+A range of the newer models are available on lease plans over 24 months, with the option to upgrade at 12 months.
+You’ll need to pay $99 and return your phone in good condition in order to upgrade.

 If you’re concerned about excess data charges, both Vodafone and Telstra now offer ‘unlimited’ data plans for postpaid customers.
 Most of these plans include an allowance of high-speed 4G data each month, plus unlimited slower data (capped to 1.5Mbps).
 However Telstra does offer the only truly unlimited plan on the market at $199 per month, your speed won’t be capped at all.